schme/Web-Monitor/README.md

 corresponding string keys.

 A logfile can be specified in config.json with a "logfile" key-value pair.
 If no logfile is specified and file logging is on, a dated custom file is used.
-If however a logfile is specified and print logging is on, we will crash.